CUBA: Havana to Cienfuegos Aboard the M/Y VOYAGER

 DAY 6: Wednesday | Casilda/ Trinidad

 Today we visit Trinidad, a meticulously well-preserved Spanish colonial city.
 With its rich architecture, cobblestone streets, palaces and plazas, it is sometimes referred to as the "Museum City of Cuba."
-We will walk through the town, visit a scale model of the city, and have lunch at a local restaurant.
-Stop at the Romantic Museum located in the old palace of the Count Brunet, or Palacio Cantero, the Trinidad General Municipal Museum.
-Visit the studio of Lazaro Niebla, a very unique woodcarver.
-Depart Trinidad by bus and drive to Cienfuegos, where we will meet the Voyager for an overnight in port.
+We will walk through the town and have lunch at a local restaurant.
+Stop at the Romantic Museum located in the old palace of the Count Brunet.
+Visit the studio of one of the local artisans.
+Enjoy some free time before returning to the ship in the late afternoon for embarkation, approximately 4pm.
+Evening at sea to Cienfuegos.

 DAY 7: Thursday| Cienfuegos

 Enjoy breakfast onboard before disembarking for our visit to Cienfuegos, founded by French settlers and thus with a unique architecture.
 Cienfuegos is also known as the Pearl of the South and was declared a UNESCO World Heritage site.
-Visit the Benny More School of Art.
-Walk around the city center and admire outstanding examples of French neo classical architecture from the 19th Century.
-We will stop at a local farmer’s market before having lunch.
-A special treat will be a concert by the singers of the Chorus of Cienfuegos, or string quartet.
+Walk around the city center and admire outstanding examples of French neoclassical architecture from the 19th Century.
+Visit the graphic arts workshop or similar.
+We will stop at a local market to see what the Cuban peso (CUP) and the convertible peso (CUC) can buy.
 Overnight in port.

 DAY 8: Friday | Cienfuegos